concrete-eth/concrete-template/README.md

 ## Running a devnet

-Run a normal Optimism Bedrock devnet replacing op-geth for `github.com/concrete-eth/concrete-template-geth:latest` in `ops-bedrock/Dockerfile.l2`.
+Run a normal Optimism Bedrock devnet replacing op-geth for `ghcr.io/concrete-eth/concrete-template-geth:latest` in `ops-bedrock/Dockerfile.l2`.
+Build the image with `yarn build:docker`.

 Alternatively, clone and run an already modified version of Bedrock: